devjn/SimpleBlogTestApp/README.md

 # SimpleBlogTestApp

-All executable are located in "Files" directory
+All executables are located in "Files" directory

 The server side project can be opened as Gradle or Eclipse project.